AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 }
 ```

-### Usage

 ![Discard row if with table markers](../images/discard_row_if_table_markers.png)

 ## Conditions inside tables
 Conditions can be used inside tables with table markers.
-If the condition is based on a field not in the current array
-being expanded, the context needs to be specified for the field.

 JSON representation of the input data: